You’re Working Way Too Hard.

 For this reason, you should act NOW not later.

-Or Get the “best of the best” condensed version on DVD (about half of the footage) for $2000.
+Or Get the “best of the best” condensed streaming video version (about half of the footage) for $2000.

-The Star Principle Essentials DVDs — How to Disrupt, Redefine, and Dominate Your Market in 1-Hour a Day
+The Star Principle Essentials Videos — How to Disrupt, Redefine, and Dominate Your Market in 1-Hour a Day

-Here’s just a small sampling of the profit-enhancing wisdom contained in this best-of-the-best DVD set:
+Here’s just a small sampling of the profit-enhancing wisdom contained in this best-of-the-best set: